microsoft/react-native-code-push/README.md

     CodePush.sync();
     ```

-If an update is available, a dialog will be display to the user asking them if they would like to install it.
+If an update is available, a dialog will be displayed to the user asking them if they would like to install it.
 If the update was marked as mandatory, then the dialog will
 omit the option to decline installation.
+The `sync` method takes a handful of options to customize this experience, so refer to its [API reference](#codePushsync) if you'd like to tweak its default behavior.

 ## Releasing code updates